andreyvolobuev/Mynet/README.md

 This is our Model's final **output** (or prediction).
 But is it good or is it bad?
 If it is bad then how bad is it?
 Is there a way to tell how wrong our Model actually is?

 Well, there is a way.
 We did actually gave our daughter two candies and she shared one with her brother so the output of our Model should have been 1 instead of -0.315.
-We can calculate squared difference of the actually observed value (1) and the predicted value (-0.315).
-It's called `Sum of the squared error loss` and it's implemented inside [mynet/loss.py](https://github.com/andreyvolobuev/mynet/blob/master/mynet/loss.py).
+We can calculate squared difference of the actually observed value (usually denoted with **y**) and the predicted value (-0.315).
+It's called `Sum of the squared error` and it's implemented inside [mynet/loss.py](https://github.com/andreyvolobuev/mynet/blob/master/mynet/loss.py).

 ```
 def sse_loss(targets, predictions):